Salihagrali/Reminder/README.md

 -A backend project to study and solidify my skills on Spring Security, JWT, Quartz and other areas of backend development.

 ## 📌 What is Reminder?
 -Reminder is a project to set up scheduled mails to remind the user later.
-It uses Quartz to schedule mails and Java Mail to actually send mail to the specified email.
+It uses Quartz Scheduler to schedule mails and JavaMailSender to actually send mails to the specified email.
-Project has custom Spring Security architecture and JWT implementation.
-To reach out to the secured endpoints, first one should register as a user then should login to get the JWT token.
-This token must be used to reach out to the secured endpoints.
+This project has custom Spring Security architecture and JWT implementation.
+To access the secured endpoints, first one should register as a user then should login to get the JWT token.
+This token is required to access the secured endpoints.

 ## 🧠 What I Learned
 -Most valuable lesson I got from this project is actually planning what to do beforehand.
 Initially I started off without security.
 Due to my lack of experience in the security, I couldn't connect the dots